The Glacier Archaeology Program in Innlandet

-The Glacier Archaeology Program in Oppland is a cooperation between
+The Glacier Archaeology Program is a cooperation between

 The Glacier Archaeology Program started in 2011.
 The program has provided us with the opportunity to work systematically with the finds from the ice.
 It has resulted in a large number of artefact recoveries and an overview of the most important archaeological find areas.

-Forty-nine glaciers and ice patches in Oppland have provided artefacts.
-A total of ca. 2000 finds have been recovered – hunting tools, transport equipment, textiles, leather and clothing.
+Fifty-one glaciers and ice patches in Innlandet have provided artefacts.
+More than 3000 finds have been recovered – hunting tools, transport equipment, textiles, leather and clothing.
 Zoological material has also been recovered from the ice (antler, bone and dung).
 The oldest finds are 6000 years old.